saltant-org/saltant/docs/source/index.rst

 - `Rollbar`_, real-time error alerting and debugging tools

 The source code for saltant is located at `github.com/mwiens91/saltant`_ and is licensed under the `MIT License`_.
-An API reference for saltant is available at `mwiens91.github.io/saltant`_.
+Additionally, a saltant API reference is available at `mwiens91.github.io/saltant`_.

+See also:

+- `saltant-py`_, a Python SDK for saltant

 .. toctree::
    :maxdepth: 2